Image via Author, Bighorn Range, Wyoming.

 That our God speaks to His people, to those who hearts are fully committed to Him, is a theme that runs through the scriptures.
 Adam and Eve, Cain, Enoch, and Noah are notable examples in the ancient times recorded early in Genesis.
 These are not people who occasionally heard from their God but seemed to be comfortable in His company and enjoyed companionship with Him.
 Later in Genesis, we encounter Abraham who walked in conversational communion with the Lord and was accustomed to His company.
 Moses was another who is called the greatest of the prophets because he spoke to the Lord as one does a friend.
 Other great leaders and the prophets in the Old Testament were confidants of our God as well.

-2nd Samuel 5 gives us a peek into the nature of the conversational communion David had with the Lord.
+2nd Samuel chapter 5 gives us a peek into the nature of the conversational communion David had with the Lord.
 It was truly conversation.
 David inquires of the Lord, and the Lord responds to Him verbally.
 David inquires of Him again, and this time the Lord responds with detailed instructions.
-I have found that our God will speak to us today as He did to David.

 2 Samuel 5:17-25 “When the Philistines heard that David had been anointed king over Israel, all the Philistines went up in search of David; but David heard about it and went down to the stronghold.
 Now the Philistines had come and spread out in the valley of Rephaim.
 David inquired of the Lord, “Shall I go up against the Philistines?
 Will you give them into my hand?”
 The Lord said to David, “Go up; for I will certainly give the Philistines into your hand.”
 So, David came to Baal-perazim, and David defeated them there.
 He said, “The Lord has burst forth against my enemies before me, like a bursting flood.”
 Therefore, that place is called Baal-perazim.
 The Philistines abandoned their idols there, and David and his men carried them away.“